 If you’ve fallen off with many of your normal routines, start by trying to keep one small promise to yourself each day.
 This could be something like “I’ll cook myself a nourishing meal tonight” or “I will meditate for 10 minutes before work.”
 Keeping just one promise each day will feel less overwhelming and more manageable.

 You might also find it effective to reframe your thoughts around the healthy habits you want to cultivate.
 Instead of thinking, “I have to do ____,” think about why you want to do the thing in question.
 This might sound like, “I want to move my body today because I know I always feel better after I do.”

 And remember to forgive yourself for the “off” days that will inevitably happen.
 Living through a pandemic is new to all of us and is not easy, so it’s okay if some days all you do is make it through.
 Try not to let these days discourage you from trying again — remember that each day is a new opportunity to do something kind for yourself.

 If you’re working on your self-care and still feeling depressed or anxious, consider seeking professional help.
 A therapist can help you work through painful feelings during this abnormal time and make a plan for feeling better.
-You can reach out to a licensed Talkspace therapist today — a convenient and inexpensive way to get started.
+You can reach out to a licensed Talkspace online therapist today — a convenient and inexpensive way to get started.